Lockdown (2000 film): Plot

 Malachi, Avery, Graffiti, Dre, and the others involved have to go to a disciplinary hearing, in which Malachi, in an act of sacrifice (after being allowed to go in first upon his request), takes responsibility for the entire incident to spare Avery a discipline record and assault charge.
 Malachi also intimidates the disciplinary panel by getting into an episode of rage to makes his confession believable, which ends up with him being transferred to another prison.
 Avery is grateful to Malachi and the old prisoner leaves Avery a parting gift - a copy of Ralph Ellison's Invisible Man with a shank hidden inside.
-Avery soon gets a new young cellmate who he tries to mentor just as Malachi mentored him.
+Avery soon gets a new young cellmate named Hill who he tries to mentor just as Malachi mentored him.

 Cashmere and Clean Up approach Dre telling him that he must kill Graffiti, or he would soon end up being killed by him.
 Cashmere offers Dre heroin.
 Soon, getting revenge for the abuse he suffered, Dre approaches Graffiti at a gospel concert at the prison and stabs him to death as revenge.
 Dre is himself killed with a blow to the head from the nightstick of the crooked guard Perez.

 Soon afterward, Clean Up's mule is arrested on intel provided by Cashmere's vengeful cellmate Nate.
 Furious, Clean Up believes there is an informant who sabotaged his operation.
 He blames it on the new arrival Cashmere, but Cashmere denies his involvement.
 Cashmere suggests that Avery must have been the informant as they revealed their crack dealing operation to him when they unsuccessfully tried to recruit him.
 Clean Up orders Cashmere to kill Avery.

 Krista meets with Mr. Pierce and his daughter, who shows her a file on Broadway and his associate, Lil' G. She reveals that Lil' G was shot and killed during an attempted robbery, and Broadway is now serving a life sentence at Los Lunas State Correctional Facility because three people were murdered during this.
 Krista goes to visit Broadway in an attempt to get him to confess to the robbery and murder that Avery, Dre, and Cashmere were framed for.
 Broadway denies any involvement, and flies into a rage when Krista presents a picture of her and Avery's son Jordan to him, and asks him to show sympathy.
 Broadway, likely affected by the appeals of Krista to exonerate Avery and help his son have a father, hangs himself in prison after he writes a confession to the murder.
 Charles Pierce and his daughter bring the confession to a judge who grants Avery's release.